amoe/figshare-uploader/doc/BUILD.md

 Once you have these, run `scons` to build.
 You should get a binary produced `./build/main`.

+To build in strict mode where warnings become errors, pass the `--strict` option:

+    scons --strict

 ## Building on Mac

 Tested on Mojave (10.14).